Curious4Tech/enable-hybrid-identity-azure-ad/README.md

 - **On-Premises AD**: Enterprise Admin account.

 ### Network and DNS
-- Ensure DNS resolution for on-premises and Azure AD domains.
+- Ensure DNS resolution for on-premises and Azure AD domains (recommended).
+- For this demo, am using just my local domain, it is not revolving but the procedure is still the same.

 ### Download
 - [Azure AD Connect Download](https://www.microsoft.com/en-us/download/details.aspx?id=47594)